 Information for Parents

-The Local Offer is Online information about what’s available for children and young adults with special educational needs and disabilities (SEND) up to the age of 25, and their families and a way to give feedback to help us improve the information and services.
+The Local Offer is Online information about what’s available for children, young adults and families with special educational needs and disabilities (SEND) up to the age of 25.
+It also provides a way to give feedback to help us improve the information and services.

 Communication and Language